 Underground BMPs offer cities and developers a unique option for stormwater management, particularly in instances when the price of land is at a premium, and there isn’t a lot of it to go around.
 However, to get the most of the various types of underground BMPs, they need proper maintenance.
 The best way to ensure proper maintenance and getting the most out of your underground BMPs is proper planning, execution and operation and maintenance.
 This is all achievable through the development of an underground BMP policy.

-Emily Erdahl is a graduate water resources engineer dedicated to finding unique solutions for stormwater management and helping cities understand their best options.
-Contact Emily
+Emily Jennings is a water resources engineer dedicated to finding unique solutions for stormwater management and helping cities understand their best options.

-Patrick Sejkora is a water resources engineer committed to helping cities find smart, economic ways to manage their stormwater.
-Contact Patrick
+Jeremy Walgrave is an SEH senior water resources engineer committed to helping cities and other client partners find smart, economic ways to manage their stormwater.